igneous-labs/S/docs/pricing-programs/flat-fee.md

 #### PriceExactOut

-Given an output LST amount and its SOL value, calculate the input SOL value.
+Given an output LST amount and its SOL value, calculate the input SOL value by:
+ - calculate total fee in bips by adding `fee_acc.input_fee` and `fee_acc.output_fee`
+ - calculate input LST's sol value using given `sol_value` of output lst assuming that the calculated fee was imposed to resulting input lst's SOL value

 ##### Data